 HOLD THE DATE:

-Rebellion of the Cell is a multidisciplinary collaboration between a Butoh dancer, scientists, designers and Butoh Encounters team and is about the dancer experiencing the body as a coalition of individual cells, himself as a single cell, and even part of a cell, which mutates, and so performs mutiny against that coalition.
+Rebellion of the Cell re-imagines Butoh dance with the modern developments in cellular biology.
+The performance stems from the collaboration between Karolina Bieszczad-Stie, Yuko Kaseki and the Centre for Cancer Cell Reprogramming at the University of Oslo, and is about the dancer experiencing the body as a coalition of individual cells, herself as a single cell, and even part of a cell, which mutates, and so performs mutiny against that coalition.
 This self focused cell mutiny is the essence of what cancer is.
-The performance aims to raise thoughts about what it means to be an individual, a concept which gets increasingly blurry the closer one looks at the body.
-By using cancer research and Butoh as mutual lenses to examine one another, we hope to challenge taboo and connect people and ways of thinking that might otherwise have remained isolated.
-As such, we invite the public to a dialogue between scientific and artistic processes.
+Grotesque yet poetic dance performance unfolds questions about what it means to be an individual, a concept which gets increasingly blurry the closer one looks at the body.

 Stage design: Adam Bartley